lbeurerkellner/green-gold-dachshund-web/docs/guide/language/reference.md

 :::
 #### Types and Tactics

-Next to the variable name, a tactic or type like can be specified using the `"[VAR: <tactic>]"` syntax.
+Next to the variable name, a tactic or type can be specified using the `"[VAR: <tactic>]"` syntax.
 Syntactically, a tactic expression can be an arbitrary Python expression, however, at runtime, the interpreter expects one of the following:

 * A type reference like `int`, supported by the runtime as [LMQL type expression](#types)